TildeEthDoUsPart/eosis.space/README.md

 👉 Adding themes

 Each theme is contained in 6 self-explanatory CSS variables, defined in the `themes.css` file.
 The variables are wrapped inside a `data-theme` selector, where the value of the selector is the name of your theme.
 This is used to switch themes and apply the rules when switching.
+Feel free to use other CSS rules and variables if you want to make a more complex theme.

 ```css